Kimoy777/adamcaudill.github.io/source/resume/index.markdown

 * Ensuring compliance with security standards.
 * Designing, and reviewing other developer’s designs for system architectures.
 * Mentoring new developers.
-* Auditing implementations to ensure compliance with various certifications (PCI-DSS, ISO 17799, SAS 70), as well as client security policies.
+* Auditing implementations to ensure compliance with various certifications (PCI-DSS, ISO 27002, SSAE 16), as well as client security policies.

 During my time here, I believe I have achieved many things: